-Agony

-Dear Agony,

-dead?
-Worried, Stepney The beat goes on.
+Ð. The beat goes on.
 Several things have rubbed us up the wrong way this week.

 First thing was 'Broken Flowers', which has offically tarnished our glearning opinions of Bill Murray forever.
-Horribly capitalising on the beauty that was 'Lost In Translation', (and nowhere near as good) this film was

-like being stabbed really slowly for an hour with a small, sharpened tooth-pick.
+Haribly capitalising on the beauty that was 'Lost in Translation', (and nowhere near as good) this film was like being stabbed really slowly for an hour with a small, sharpened tooth-pick.
 Dismal.
-Poppy was equally unimpressed by the idiot behind kickling her seat repeatedly and the fact that she'd gallantly shop-lifted one Chupa Chup but it was strawberry and cream flavoured and tasted much like lickling a sweetened stone.
-Olivia has been spending her time in London town, where the cool people are and watched a man smoking crack outside liverpool street station at around midday.
+Poppy was equally unim-pressed by the idiot behind kicking her seat repeatedly and the fact that she'd gallantly shop-lifted one Chupa Chup but it was strawberry and cream flavoured and tasted much like licking a sweetened stone.
+Olivia has been spending her time in London town, where the cool people are and

+watched a man smoking crack outside liverpool street station at around midday.
 Subtle.
 Get your essays in or else.
 5 marks loss a day...Laters.

-Headline of The Week

-"My baby smelt like a kipper!"
-That's Life!
+This week we'd like

+to introduce you to

+fuck - me - quick

+character analysis

+of Phin, we think it's worth showing

+say about himself

+and as you can see in this pic, bache-lorhood has taken

+its toll.
+Ladies and

+ture to all your single female friends.